jsok/hiera-vault/README.md

 When used in Hash lookups, this will result in an error as normal.

+#### Vault Filter - optional
+Only applicable when `:vault_filter` is used.
+To use Vault Filter, set, for example:

+    :vault:
+        :vault_filter: vault

+This will result on only keys starting with the key `vault` being looked up against vault, all other lookups will skip the vault backend.

 ### Lookup type behavior

 In case Array or Hash lookup is done, usual array or hash merging takes place based on the configured global `:merge_behavior` setting.